DollyGt/my_shopping_list_app/README.md

 **Important message!**

 *Due to having my app crushing on heroku, i had to figure out why it was not working.
 I ended up tracing my code from when the app was last working on heroku, as a result, i copied all my code to a different working environment to work from there as an effort to find out where the problem was.
 I then pasted all the code from since when the app was working to the original work space from which i had deletd the code that was failing in heroku and this did work.
 I figured out that once i changed my MongoDB details in MLab i never updated my config vars details.
 After that, i went back to the code that i had deletd and i pasted it back.
 These changes affected my commits update.
-Please refer to history on my repository to see all my commits history.*
+Please refer to history on my repository to see all my original commits history.*

 # Shopping List App - Data Centric Development